nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. `edit 2 t/front-end`

    **Expected**: All previous tags for the second internship entry are removed, and a new tag `front-end` is added.
-The View Panel displays the updated details fo the second internship entry.
+The View Panel displays the updated details of the second internship entry.

 4. `edit 2 c/`